stulp/dmpbbo/tutorial/dmp.md

 Alternative Systems for Gating, Phase and Goals
 ---------------

-The DMP formulation presented so far follows <a class="el" href="citelist.html#CITEREF_ijspeert02movement">[3]</a>.
+The DMP formulation presented so far follows <a href="citelist.html#CITEREF_ijspeert02movement">[3]</a>.
 Since then, several variations have been proposed, which have several advantages in practice.
 We now describe some of these variations.

 <a name="sec_dmp_sigmoid_gating"></a>